100% refund within 120 days

-Dyshidrotic Eczema includes itching of the hands and feet, which can cause a sudden onset of blisters.
-Symptoms of this rash include burning pain or itching may be experienced before blisters appear.
-The cause of dyshidrotic eczema may be sensitivity to nickel or other metals such as chromium or cobalt, also fragrances, fungal infection (tinea pedis), stress, aspirin, oral contraceptives, smoking, and implanted metals.
-Dyshidrotic eczema is a form of hand eczema, which is more common in women and starts on the sides of the fingers as itchy little bumps and then develops into a rash.
-Dyshidrotic eczema may affect only the feet.
-Some patients have involvement of both hands and feet.
+Dyshidrotic Eczema is itching, burning pain, and possible sudden onset of blisters involving the hands and/or feet.
+The most common culprits are a sensitivity to nickel, chromium or cobalt, fragrances, fungal infection (tinea pedis), stress, aspirin, oral contraceptives, smoking, implanted metals, ink or dyes.
+With Dyshidrotic eczema of the hand, the sides of the fingers as itchy little bumps appear and then develop into a rash.
+The skin may become thick and rough.
 Eczema-Ltd III can help Dyshidrotic eczema skin can heal and recover the appearance.

-The symptoms of Dyshidrotic eczema include: red, itchy, scaly, cracked skin with blisters up to one inch in diameter, usually on the palms of the hands.
-The cause of hand eczema is usually a combination of sensitive skin and irritation or an allergic reaction from materials touched.
-Prevention and avoidance can be an aid the treatment.
-The following suggestions will be helpful for anyone with symptoms of hand eczema: wear waterproof or cotton-lined gloves, avoid contact with soaps, detergents, scouring powders, and irritating chemicals.
-Wear waterproof gloves when peeling or squeezing lemons, oranges, or grapefruit, peeling potatoes, or handling tomatoes.
-Wear heavy-duty gloves while gardening, wash dishes in a dishwasher, do not wash clothes by hand, avoid contact with turpentine, paint, and paint thinner, floor polish, and shoe polish.
+The symptoms of Dyshidrotic eczema can include any or all of the following: blisters up to one inch in diameter, redness, itchy, scaling, or cracked skin with usually on the palms of the hands.
+Hand eczema generally results from a combination of irritation, prolonged exposure or an allergic reaction from materials the hands come in contact with.
+Prevention and avoidance can expedite healing.
+The following tips will be helpful for anyone experiencing symptoms of hand eczema: wear waterproof or cotton-lined gloves, but be aware that latex gloves can cause an allergic reaction.
+Avoid or minimize contact with scouring powders, fabric softeners, detergents, household cleansers, and irritating chemicals.
+Wear heavy-duty gloves while gardening, do not wash dishes or clothing by hand, avoid contact with paint, and paint thinner, turpentine, floor wax or polish, and shoe dyes and polish.
+Wear waterproof gloves when peeling or squeezing lemons, grapefruit, citrus or oranges, peeling potatoes, or handling tomatoes.
 Wash hands in warm water and a small amount of mild soap, rinse carefully and dry gently.
+Avoid the use of hand sanitizers and antibacterial soaps.
 Wearing rings can cause hand eczema to become worse.

 Pustular Eczema may cause blister-like lesions of noninfectious pustules (yellow pus spots) and intense scaling usually found on the hands or feet.
 The blisters tend to become red and scaly and may crack.
 Individuals with pustular eczema can be seriously ill and may require hospitalization during the course of their treatment.
 Hyper linearity atopic eczema occurs in the palms and results in increased numbers and depth of the lines on the palms of the hands with little redness.